Emperor Meiji of Japan (Mutsuhito)

 • Fourth Daughter: Rie-no-miya (1861–1862)

 On August 16, 1860, 7-year-old Sachi-no-miya was proclaimed an Imperial Prince and heir to the throne and was formally adopted by his father’s principal consort.
 In November 1860, he was given the adult name Mutsuhito and proclaimed Crown Prince.
 He spent most of his childhood with the Nakayama family, his mother’s family in Kyoto.
 It was customary to entrust the education of the imperial children to prominent families of the court.
-He was not a good student and later in life regretted that he had not applied himself more in his schoolwork.
+He was not a good student and later regretted that he had not applied himself more in his schoolwork.

 Emperor Kōmei, Meiji’s father; Credit – Wikipedia